A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations: An HDG method

-\begin{remark} The above HDG method is different from it in \cite{MR2822937} in the following two aspects: the stabilization parameters in \cite{MR2822937} are $O(1)$ and the stabilization parameters here are $O(\h^{-1})$; the scheme in \cite{MR2822937} used $\ell^{th}$ polynomials for all variables and we allow $({\ell}-1)^{th}$ polynomials for the approximation of $\bm r$. \end{remark}
+\begin{remark} The HDG method presented above is different from the method in \cite{MR2822937} in two aspects: the stabilization parameters in \cite{MR2822937} are $O(1)$ and the stabilization parameters here are $O(\h^{-1})$; the scheme in \cite{MR2822937} used $\ell^{\rm th}$ polynomials for all variables and our method allows $({\ell}-1)^{\rm th}$ polynomials for the approximation of $\bm r$ and $({\ell}+1)^{\rm th}$ polynomials for the approximation of $p$. \end{remark}